WomensLaw serves and supports all survivors.

 Who can get a sexual assault protective order?

-You can file for a sexual assault restraining order if you are a victim of sexual assault, child molestation, or stalking.
+You can file for this order if you are a victim of sexual assault as defined by law, which includes stalking.
+The sexual assault or stalking may have been committed by anyone, regardless of your relationship.
 You do not need to have a family or household relationship with the abuser to qualify for the order.1 If the abuser is a former or current intimate partner, then you may qualify for a domestic violence restraining order instead.

 How much does it cost to get a sexual assault protective order?